Who has to make 51A reports to DCF?

 - guidelines for weighing the impact of domestic violence on children and their families, accurately and sympathetically.

 - lists of the kinds of things they should look at and the risks involved when they think about filing a report.

 Why should I know about "Promising Approaches"?

 If a "mandated reporter" tells you they may have to file an abuse and neglect report to the Department of Children and Families, and you are living with domestic violence, ask them to read Promising Approaches on MassLegalHelp, or get the pamphlet from DCF's website.

 Talk to them about your situation and show them the connection with the advice in Promising Approaches.

-You can work together with the mandated reporter.
+You can try to work together with the mandated reporter.
 Tell the mandated reporter if you think that connecting you and your family to other people or organizations will give you the support and encouragement you need to keep the children safe.
 People and organizations that may help include social services agencies, school teachers and officials, counseling services, faith organizations, domestic violence programs or concerned family and friends.